Lecture 06: Generalized Linear Models (Binary Outcome) and Matrix Algebra

 Understand the results

-This question is equivalent to test the following hypothesis:
+This question is equivalent to testing the following hypothesis:

 We can use Likelihood Ratio Test: